Toolos1031/Toolos1031/README.md

 ## About me 👋:
-:airplane: I am currently working as a Geomatics Specialist. <br> I am focusing my work on geospatial applications <br> Let's talk about planes
+:computer: I am currently working as a Geomatics Specialist. <br> :earth_africa: I am focusing my work on geospatial applications <br> :airplane: Let's talk about planes

-# Socials:
+# 🌐 Socials:

+# :computer: Tech Stack:

+# 📚 GitHub Stats:

 <!--
 **Toolos1031/Toolos1031** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.